sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 #### Test expiration

-You must select the winner of a manual A/B test within 7 days of the test duration's end.
-For example, if your test is scheduled to end on January 1st, you must select a winner on or before January 8th.
-You cannot select a winner of a test that has expired.
+You must select the winner of a manual A/B test within 7 days of the test completing.

-You will receive an email letting you know when your test is about to expire.
-You will also receive an email when a test expires.
-The last date to select a test winner is also displayed on both the Single Sends overview page and a Single Send's statistics overview page.
+You will receive an email one day before and one day after a test expires to keep you up to date about the test's status.
+The last date to select a test winner is also displayed on both the Single Sends index page and a Single Send's statistics summary page.

 ![The Single Sends overview page with expired and soon to expire dates highlighted]({{root_url}}/img/select_winnerAB_single_send_index.png 'Single Sends Overiew Page')